bskubi/hich/docs/dev/Concepts/Glossary.md

 **Hardcoded option:** A low-priority default option that is overridden by any supplied *user options* that supply a value to the same *direct option.*
 **User option:** A user-supplied option for a specific sample and processing step that override any *hardcoded options*.
 **opts attribute:** A *sample attribute* in which the value is a hashmap containing *power options* and *direct options* used to configure a specific *processing step.* They are called *opts attributes* because they end in the suffix `_opts` (i.e. align_opts, matrix_opts, etc).
 **Command option:** A hashmap within an *opts attribute* that contains direct options for a specific CLI command.
+Example:
 **Processing step:** Roughly corresponding to a set of Nextflow processes that all conceptually perform the same task (i.e. alignment, where we don't care about the specific aligner).
 **Command:** String that invokes a tool to perform an individual processing step on a single sample.
 **Aggregation level:** Condition, biological replicate, or technical replicate.